BootCampers/JustCards/assets/DemoScript.md

 * I am choosing to shuffle the cards before dealing
 * I am also playing in this round, so I choose to deal to myself as well
 * As a rule, I am not going to let players to see cards on the table.
 * All options done, now deal!!!
-52 is syncing cards across devices now.
+JustCards is syncing cards across devices now.

 Amit:
 * Wow!
 I got my cards and see them at the bottom in a nice circular stack.